Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-Learning the value of solitude is part of what it takes to overcome seeking.
+Learning the value of solitude is necessary if you want to go beyond seeking.

 I said to Hank Williams: how lonely does it get?
 Hank Williams hasn’t answered yet,